gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 When the Association state machine (see {{sctp-encryption-state-diagram}}) has reached the ENCRYPTED state, the Encryption Chunk Handler will receive ENCRYPT Chunks from the SCTP Header Handler.
-Payload from ENCRYPT Chunks will be forwarder to the Encryption Engine in use for that specific Association for decryption, the Encryption Engine will return a plain SCTP Payload.
+Payload from ENCRYPT Chunks will be forwarded to the Encryption Engine in use for that specific Association for decryption, the Encryption Engine will return a plain SCTP Payload.
 The Plain SCTP Payload will be forwarded to SCTP Chunk Handler that